Michael Gspurning: International career

 Gspurning made his international debut for the Austria national football team at the age of 27 in a friendly match against Turkey on 19 November 2008, playing 90 minutes in a 4–2 defeat at Ernst-Happel-Stadion in Vienna.
 Gspurning played his first World Cup qualifier against Romania on 1 April 2009 in a 2–1 victory in Klagenfurt.
 He played his most recent game against Serbia on 6 June 2009 in a 1–0 loss in Belgrade.
-Gspurning has not received a call from the Austria=4 national team since 2009.
+Gspurning has not received a call after that since 2009.

 Style of play

 Sounder at Heart described Gspurning as "He's big, he's tall, he's nothing else like the man he replaced."